OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    ### Deliverable 4: Database

    * Present a provisional database that stands in for the final database and accomplishes the following:
-      - Sample data that mimics the expected final database structure or schema
+      - Sample data that mimics the expected final database structure or schema   LD
-      - Draft machine learning module is connected to the provisional database
+      - Draft machine learning module is connected to the provisional database    LD